nicholasdavies/overshiny/README.md

 install.packages("overshiny")
 ```

-Or, install the development version of overshiny from [GitHub](https://github.com/) with:
+Or, install the development version of overshiny from [GitHub](https://github.com/):

 ``` r
 # install.packages("devtools")